hoanvipro/APB_UART_Final/README.md

 |PARITY_EN|REG_EN[6]|Enable trans and recive data with parity|
 |PARITY_TYPE|REG_EN[7]|Type of parity, 0 is odd parity and 1 is even parity|
 ## Testing IP
-IP is test with total 17 test cases:
+IP works properly with all 17 test cases:
 |No.|Name|
 |:-|:-|
 |1|Trans data from APB to UART with no parity|